A Trip to the Moon

 An aging doorman, after being fired from his prestigious job at a luxurious Hotel is forced to face the scorn of his friends, neighbours and society.
 (77 mins.)

-A man learns he will inherit a fortune if he marries.
-By 7 p.m.
-Today.
+A man learns he will inherit a fortune if he marries by 7 p.m. that same day.
 (56 mins.)

 “ Erik (Lon Chaney), a self-taught musician and disfigured, criminally insane fugitive, has taken refuge in the cavernous cellars of the Paris Opera House.
 There he has been taken for a phantom that haunts the opera house.
 He develops a passion for rising opera singer Christine and promotes her career by writing threatening letters to keep the star diva from singing and by killing the audience with a chandelier when that doesn’t work.
 Eventually, he lures Christine to his realm where she soon learns of the hideous countenance hidden by his mask.
 He agrees to allow Christine to return to the opera on the condition that she stay away from her lover.
 Naturally, Christine cannot resist and all hell breaks loose.